 NEET 2021 Result

-At neet.nta.nic.in, the National Testing Agency (NTA) will publish the NEET result which will be in type of report card.
+At neet.nta.nic.in, the National Testing Agency (NTA) published the NEET result on 1 November 2021 which will be in type of report card.
 Candidates can access the NTA NEET 2021 result on the official website.
 Aspirants must input their NEET roll number, date of birth, and security pin to get the NEET 2021 result.
 The name, date of birth, application number, total, as well as subject-wise marks, acquired, and NEET All India Rank are all listed on the NEET 2021 result-cum-scorecard (AIR).
 In addition, the result will provide the NEET cut off for 2021 as well as the qualifying status.